Best Movies and TV Shows to Stream This Week

 This holiday season, Peanuts fans are in for quite the treat.
 Apple TV+ is bringing audiences a new festive favorite to stream alongside A Charlie Brown Christmas.
 The new special, Snoopy Presents: For Auld Lang Syne, focuses on Lucy for a change.
 When Lucy’s grandma doesn’t visit for Christmas, she commits herself to throwing the best New Year’s Eve party ever.
 The whole gang ends up involved in the process, including Charlie Brown-- who’s busy battling with the concept of New Year's resolutions.

-Snoopy Presents: For Auld Lang Syne will be available to stream on Dec.
-10 exclusively on on Apple TV+.
+Snoopy Presents: For Auld Lang Syne will stream exclusively on on Apple TV+.

 PEN15